 Police and firemen stood by Aug 13 as demolition contractors deliberately burned down a derelict mansion near Sevenoaks, Kent, U.

-Police and firemen stood by Aug 13 as demolition contractors deliberately burned down a derelict mansion near Sevenoaks, Kent, U.K. It is planned to build a block of twenty-four modern flats on the site.
+Background: Police and firemen stood by Aug 13 as demolition contractors deliberately burned down a derelict mansion near Sevenoaks, Kent, U.K. It is planned to build a block of twenty-four modern flats on the site.

 The mansion, Shoreham Place, was considered unsafe for demolition workers to get inside, so the inside was burned right out, and the brick structure collapsed by itself.